bogdanpejcic/mi22049_RG/PROJECT-DESCRIPTION-TEMPLATE.md

 After pressing the M key, the camera turns to face the model and travels over 3 seconds to a position in front of it, maintaining its focus on the model throughout the journey.
 During this movement, other camera controls and GUI interactions are disabled.
-If you want to use your cursor (e.g., to enter full screen), open the GUI.
+If you want to use your cursor (e.g., to enter full screen), open the GUI by pressing F2.

 ## Controls

 F2 -> Opens GUI
-N -> Changes scene from day to night and changes lighting M -> Returns camera to starting position in 2 seconds
+N -> Changes scene from day to night and changes lighting M -> Returns camera to starting position in 3 seconds

 W -> Camera moves forward
 A -> Camera moves left